-It should take up to five weeks to get your first Universal Credit payment.
+It takes a minimum of five weeks to get your first Universal Credit payment.
 However, you may have to wait longer than this - so don't be afraid to ask for support if you need it.

-CAN I MAKE A BACKDATED CLAIM FOR UNIVERSAL CREDIT?
+CAN I MAKE A BACKDATED CLAIM FOR HOUSING BENEFIT TO COVER MY RENT?